eliakimset/MO-IT101-Group-2/README.md

 - Kindly select the Employee Number you are looking for.
 (Applicable Employee Numbers are between 1 to 34)
 - After selecting the Employee Number, input the number of days He/She has or will work.
 (Code reads in HH:MM Format and Military Time)
 - Afterwards you will be given the choice of printing out the Payslip.
 (Simply input Y to print it out or N to not do so)
-- If you decided to input Y, afterwards you will be given the choice to repeat the process once again.
+- If you decided to input Y, afterwards you will be given the choice to repeat the process.
 (Simply input Y to repeat it or N to exit the program)

 # Project Management
 For our project management, we used Google Spreadsheet and Jira Software to achieve all our project goals within the given constraints.